IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 \:GoogleCloudBucket - the name of the bucket to use.
 For example:

-``curl http://localhost:8080/api/admin/settings/:GoogleCloudBucket -X PUT -d "qdr-archive"``
+:command:`curl http://localhost:8080/api/admin/settings/:GoogleCloudBucket -X PUT -d "qdr-archive"`

 \:GoogleCloudProject - the name of the project managing the bucket.
 For example:

-``curl http://localhost:8080/api/admin/settings/:GoogleCloudProject -X PUT -d "qdr-project"``
+:command:`curl http://localhost:8080/api/admin/settings/:GoogleCloudProject -X PUT -d "qdr-project"`

 The Google Cloud Archiver also requires a key file that must be renamed to 'googlecloudkey.json' and placed in the directory identified by your 'dataverse.files.directory' jvm option.
 This file can be created in the Google Cloud Console.
 (One method: Navigate to your Project 'Settings'/'Service Accounts', create an account, give this account the 'Cloud Storage'/'Storage Admin' role, and once it's created, use the 'Actions' menu to 'Create Key', selecting the 'JSON' format option.
 Use this as the 'googlecloudkey.json' file.)

 For example:

-``cp <your key file> /usr/local/payara5/glassfish/domains/domain1/files/googlecloudkey.json``
+:command:`cp <your key file> /usr/local/payara5/glassfish/domains/domain1/files/googlecloudkey.json`

 .. _S3 Archiver Configuration: